 Georgian Mourning Ring of Two Unmarried Siblings as Indicated by the Use of White Enamel.

-Photo Courtesy of The Walters Art Museum.
+Walters Art Museum.

 The color white signified the death of a child or an unmarried individual; an all too common occurrence.
 The Neoclassical designs of the later 18th century were more elaborate and allegorical in their design themes.
 Mourning rings of this period were larger, featuring oval, marquise and oblong bezels decorated with mourning miniatures.
 These frequently featured scenes incorporating such symbols as broken columns of Roman and Greek ruins, weeping willows, funeral urns, and streams representing eternity.

 Hair was sometimes incorporated into the making of the pictures directly, either ground to make up the paint itself or using single strands to form images such as the branches of a weeping willow.
 Other mourning rings prominently featured elaborately plaited or braided hair under a glass locket.
 Frames were often classically plain although borders of pearls (representing tears), diamonds and enamel were also widely used.
 The most extravagant memorial rings, reserved for those of rank and high social standing could be quite sumptuous with rings featuring heraldic enameling or deep blue guilloche enameling surmounted by diamond funerary urns and diamond framing.